Steel is so useful and ubiquitous in the construction industry. Many even call it the most widely-used metal for construction.

 Steel looks good.

-While beauty is in the eye of the beholder, most designers and architects agree that steel is one of the more aesthetically-appealing materials used for construction.
-Partially due to steel’s malleability, steel creates clean lines and interesting shapes that result in attractive buildings.
+While beauty is in the eye of the beholder, most designers and architects agree that steel is one of the more aesthetically appealing materials used for construction.
+Partially due to steel’s malleability, it creates clean lines and interesting shapes that result in attractive buildings.
 Moreover, you can produce truly distinctive structures by pairing steel with concrete, vinyl, glass, and other innovative building materials.

 Steel is environmentally friendly.